Level/abstract-level/README.md

 #### `LEVEL_BATCH_NOT_OPEN`

 Not yet implemented.
-When an operation was made on a chained batch while it was closing or closed, which may also be the result of the store being closed or that `write()` was called on the chained batch.
+When an operation was made on a chained batch while it was closing or closed, which may also be the result of the database being closed or that `write()` was called on the chained batch.

 #### `LEVEL_ENCODING_NOT_FOUND`